Are you Still a Freelancer? Well, We have a better offer for you ..

 When you are a freelancer you have to pay your own taxes and State Social security fees from your own unstable income every month by yourself.

-Necessity to fight for work
+The necessity to fight for work

-Most of the professional freelancers dislike bidding for jobs.
+Most professional freelancers dislike bidding for jobs.
 Bidding itself is not an easy task, making you follow up for new jobs and keeping your profile always up-to-date.
 Unclear job proposals and uncertainty of clients about how much to charge for a particular task could cause debates and misunderstandings, with the price change.